hpcaitech/Open-Sora/README.md

 ### Separate Inference 720p video with 24G VRAM

-The original Open-Sora inference script requires a large amount of VRAM, making it only suitable for high-end professional GPUs.
-However, by breaking down the inference process into multiple steps, we can generate high-quality videos on consumer-grade GPUs like the RTX 4090.

 The Open-Sora project consists of three main components: text_encoder, VAE, and STDiT.
 By running inference for each component separately, we can complete the entire process with limited VRAM.

 #### Step-by-Step Inference